Jahia/jahia-loganalyzer/README.md

 - Parsing of threads dumps to generate thread dump evolution
 - Parsing of the rest of log lines to report the most common lines and filter on log level
+- Outputs CSV & JSON reports
+- Embeds an ElasticSearch server and stores the parsed data into it
+- Provides an ElasticSearch plugin to visualize the data
+- Compatible with Kibana 4 for advanced data visualization

 Compiling
 --------------------------------------------------------------------------------